 Contact a Harris County Immigration Lawyer

 There is too much room for error in the United States immigration process.
 A simple mistake can prolong the process and prevent you from gaining entry into the US.
-If you are seeking an E-1 or E-2 visa, you should contact the immigration department at The Gonzalez Law Group, PLLC.
+If you are seeking an E-1 or E-2 visa, you should contact the immigration department at The Gonzalez Law Group.
 As immigrants ourselves, we understand how daunting the process can be.
-The Gonzalez Law Group, PLLC vows to be with you every step of the way.
+Our firm vows to be with you every step of the way.
 Not only will we advise you during the visa process, but also help you with immigration issues that pop up along the way.
 Our immigration department serves clients in communities across Harris County including Houston, Pearland, Webster, Channel View, and many others.
 Call (832) 530-4070 or submit your information in the online contact form to schedule a free consultation.